shiro-z117/TCSS460-Group7-FrontEnd-v2/README.md

 - Working on the same branch with other teammates help reduce a lot of conflicts in the code.

 ### Shiraz
+- Debugging is more of "what is even going wrong" rather than "how do I fix it"

 ---
 ## Beta II Sprint Meetings